Actively seek out information that challenges our assumptions

 Watch him deliver the speech Video

 Read his speech.
 Remarks by the President at University of Michigan Spring Commencement, May 2, 2010.

 The President challenges us to consider the other side...

-1. Select an issue regarding which you have a formed opinion.
+1. Select an issue in which you have already formed an opinion.

 Hints: Global warming, Size of Government, Privacy, War, Health Care, Jobs, Unemployment, Going to college/graduating from high school, Internet neutrality, Voting, offshore drilling, Energy issues, Environmental issues...